Search

 https://support.minitab.com/minitab/help-and-how-to/statistical-modeling/doe/how-to/...

 Complete the following steps to analyze a factorial design.
 Key output includes the Pareto chart, p-values, the coefficients, model summary statistics, and the residual plots.
-In This Topic.
-Step 1: Determine which terms contribute the most to the variability in the response.
+Use a Pareto chart of the standardized effects to compare the relative magnitude and the statistical significance of both main and interaction effects.